2019902/silkworm-feeding-project/README.md

    - If you're working on classification, continue with the `Train` section and then run the `Pruning Evaluation` cell.
    - If you're working on segmentation, you can skip training and go directly to the `Clustering Evaluation` cell.

-If you want to run both tasks consecutively, that's totally fine — just make sure you **run only one model definition at a time**, in either order.
+You can also run both tasks consecutively — just make sure you **run only one model definition at a time**, in either order.

 This sequential approach ensures both tasks can be executed independently without conflicts.